Demand for Agricultural Information among

 Source: Survey data

 The focus group discussions revealed a gender division in crop choice, and household activities of men and women.
-For example, women farmers reported a preference for growing varieties of rice such as Mililong, Jaya, and Mangala.
-Male farmers (in separate focus group discussions) reported a preference for cultivating IR50 for the market because of better yields and profits, and IR56 for home consumption.
+For example, women farmers reported a preference for growing local varieties of rice such as Mililong, Jaya, and Mangala, because of higher resistance to diseases and lower input requirements.
+In contrast, male farmers (in separate focus group discussions) reported a preference for cultivating IR50 for the market because of better yields and profits, and IR56 for home consumption.
 Male cultivators reported that they undertook ploughing, watering, and fertilizer and pesticide application work, while women cultivators reported sowing, weeding, and harvesting work.
+Such differences in male and female crop choices and activities could be one reason why women do not seek information from family members.
+This inference is also supported by the fact that even fewer livestock keepers are reported seeking information from family members.

-These findings demonstrate that relying on intra-household transfer of agriculture-related information is inadequate and undesirable; extension interventions must strive to reach women cultivators directly by understanding and tapping into information networks accessible to them.
+These findings demonstrate that relying on intra-household transfer of agricultural information is inadequate and undesirable; extension interventions must strive to reach women farmers directly by understanding and tapping into information networks accessible to them.

 Self-Help Groups (SHGs)

-The near ubiquity and increasing social acceptance of SHGs in most parts of the country makes it convenient for women to gain access to them, a fact that needs to be noted by designers of extension programmes.
-It was not surprising that women cultivators selected SHGs as the second most desirable source of information on agricultural activities, after television (Table 7).
+The near ubiquity and increasing social acceptance of SHGs in most parts of the country makes it convenient for women to gain access to them.
+It was not surprising that women farmers selected SHGs as the second most desirable source of information on agricultural activities, after television (Table 7).
 Despite this, SHGs are infrequently used for agricultural extension work, especially for sharing cultivation-related information.

 Secondly, women who relied on the phone of a family member (usually the husband or other male members) had access to it only when the men were at home.
 It is possible that this limited duration of access was further compounded by patriarchal family interactions.